-While the matte paper doesn’t have the same luxurious gloss appearance, it does have some reflective qualities or a semi-gloss finish.
+While the matte paper doesn’t have the same luxurious gloss appearance, it does often have some reflective qualities for a semi-gloss finish.

-Matte paper delivers a flatter and more classic photo look with a lower level of contrast.
-As a result, matte photos tend to show up textures in the paper – the uneven surface is a very appealing look.
+Matte paper also delivers a flatter and more classic photo look with a lower level of contrast.
+As a result, matte photos tend to reveal textures in the paper and the uneven surface that results can create a very appealing look.

 What Are the Pros & Cons of a Matte Photo Finish?

-Using a matte finish is better for some photo prints than others.
+Using a matte finish is better for some photo prints than others but not always.
 Let’s have a closer look at the advantages and disadvantages of using a matte coating on your photo paper.

 - More durable than glossy prints

 - Great for classic photo look and black and white prints

 - Minimal reflections from natural and overhead lights

 - The colors are less vibrant

 - Reduced image sharpness